Copyright in compilation: Feist v. Rural (1991)

 A critical case to the application of copyright in compilation in U.S. law is Feist Publications, Inc. v.
 Rural Telephone Service Co., 499 U.S. 340 (1991), in which the Supreme Court clarified the role of creativity in protection.
 In the case appealed, Feist had copied information from Rural's telephone listings to include in its own, after Rural had refused to license the information.
 Rural sued for copyright infringement.
 The Court ruled that information contained in Rural's phone directory was not copyrightable and that therefore no infringement existed.

 Prior to this case, some U.S. courts were following the sweat-of-the-brow doctrine, which gave copyright to anyone who invested significant amount of time and energy into their work.
 At trial and appeal level, the courts followed this doctrine, siding with Rural.
 The appeal centered on two well-established principles in United States copyright law: facts are not copyrightable; compilations of facts can be copyrightable.
 In regard to collections of facts, Justice Sandra Day O'Connor stated that copyright can apply only to the creative aspects of collection: the creative choice of what data to include or exclude, the order and style in which the information is presented, etc., but not to the information itself.
 "Notwithstanding a valid copyright, a subsequent compiler remains free to use the facts contained in another's publication to aid in preparing a competing work, so long as the competing work does not feature the same selection and arrangement," O'Connor wrote.

 The ruling has major implications for any project that serves as a collection of knowledge.
 Information (that is, facts, discoveries, etc.) from any source is fair game, but cannot contain any of the "expressive" content added by the source author.
 That includes not only the author's own comments, but also his choice of which facts to cover, his choice of which links to make among the bits of information, his order of presentation (unless it is something obvious like an alphabetical list), any evaluations he may have made about the quality of various pieces of information, or anything else that might be considered "original creative work" of the author rather than mere facts.

+Lawful use requirement

+The Copyright Act stipulates that "protection for a work employing preexisting material in which copyright subsists does not extend to any part of the work in which such material has been used unlawfully."
+The extent to which this limitation extends to infringing compilations as opposed to derivative works is debated, however.
+The Compendium of U.S. Copyright Office Practices states that it applies to compilations (including collective works), such as a mixtape with infringing copies of preexisting sound recordings.
+However, a compilation that contained only one infringing work out of many could retain copyright protection.